jiin-son/credit_card_fraud_detection/README.md

 - Time: seconds elapsed between that particular transaction and the first transaction in the data
 - Amount: transaction amount
 - Class: 1-fraudulent transaction, 0-genuine transaction

+***
+### from EDA Analysis:
+Variable V17, V14, V12, V10, V16 show high correlation value with the 'Class' (target) variable.
+Also, KDE plots shows the distinct shape between 0 and 1 for these variables.

+***
+### Feature Selection Analysis: